Skip to content

 One of the most effective ways to manage initial pain and swelling is with temperature therapy.
 For the first week or so after your injury, focus on using cold packs.
 Apply a cold pack wrapped in a thin towel to your neck for about 15 minutes every two to three hours.
 This helps constrict blood vessels, which can significantly reduce inflammation and numb the sharp pain.
 Once the initial swelling has subsided, you can introduce heat.
 Alternating between heat and cold packs can be very beneficial.
 The heat helps relax tight muscles and encourages blood flow, which brings healing nutrients to the area.

-Gentle Stretches for Your Neck
+Safe and Gentle Stretches for Neck Relief

 Movement is a key part of recovery, but it has to be the right kind of movement.
 After getting approval from your chiropractor or doctor, you can incorporate gentle stretches to prevent your neck muscles from becoming too stiff.
 A simple and effective exercise is the chin tuck.
 While sitting up straight, slowly lower your chin toward your chest, hold for about 30 seconds, and then return to the starting position.
 Shoulder rolls and slow, gentle head tilts from side to side can also help.
 The goal isn't to push through pain but to encourage gentle mobility.
 These movements are a great complement to the specialized care you receive for auto injuries.